 Physiotherapy is concerned with human function & movement and maximising potential.

-This pain may have suddenly started or have been slowly worsening over the years.
+Pain may have suddenly started or have been slowly worsening over the years.
 It is the physiotherapists priority to restore well-being, speeding up recovery time and aiding future prevention.

-The physiotherapist will take a detailed history of the problem, and further carry out a physical examination on the joints, muscles, nerves and ligaments to identify the cause of the problem.
+The physiotherapist will take a detailed history of the problem, carry out a physical examination on the joints, muscles, nerves and ligaments to identify the cause of the problem.
 Postural and biomechanical patterns of movement will also be assessed as they frequently contribute to muscular imbalances and secondary joint stiffness.
 Occasionally the location of the underlying problem is not directly around the site of pain.
 All assessments are very thorough and individually tailored to each individual’s requirement.

 Treatment will be based around reducing joint stiffness, de-activating tight muscles, strengthening weak areas, and re-learning new movement patterns.
 To facilitate this the physiotherapist may use corrective taping, ultrasound and other electrotherapy techniques alongside manual therapy.